mythril-forge/homebrew-spells/spells/level-1/cure-wounds.md

 ---

 ## Description
-A creature you touch regains a number of hit points equal to `1d8` + your spellcasting ability modifier.
+A creature you touch regains `3d8` hit points.
 This spell has no effect on undead or constructs.

 ## At Higher Levels
 When you cast this spell using a spell slot of 2nd level or higher, the healing increases by `1d8` for each slot level above 1st.

 ---

-**Classes:** bard, cleric, druid, paladin, ranger, artificer, artificer (revisited)
+**Classes:** bard, cleric, druid, paladin, ranger, artificer,

-**Subclasses:** life cleric, celestial (ua) warlock, celestial warlock, divine soul sorcerer
+**Subclasses:** life cleric, celestial warlock, celestial warlock, divine soul sorcerer

 **Subraces:** tiefling (abyssal)